kketevani/kkapanadze/content/paper/paper2/index.md

   icon_pack: fab
   name: Working Paper
   url:
-title: Bring Together What Belongs Together: The Case of Divided Cities in Europe
+title: Bring Together What Belongs Together.
+The Case of Divided Cities in Europe
 ---